heindrickson/LimeSurvey-Builder/README.md

   - in the 'Find what' text field, put the character '⇨' (without apostrophe or quotation mark)
   - in the 'Replace with' text field, type '\t' (without apostrophe or quotation mark)
   - click the 'Replace All' button
-  - then save the edited content as a text file
+  - then save the edited content as a text file (.txt)
   - finally, import the saved file into LimeSurvey
 - Errors on importing?
   - Check if you edited the file as explained in the previous item and if the encoding is UTF-8
   - Check if you really used a powerful model with 'reasoning' capability (see recommended models above).
+- After importing your questionnaire into LimeSurvey, check if the date format and the decimal mark are correctly set.
+If not, adjust them.
 <br><br>